 Technology has pushed how professionals pursue their next career leap forward and added extra layers to penetrate when landing that dream job too.
 On average, each corporate job posting attracts 250 applicants, often thousands more.
-It’s important to tailor your
+It’s important to tailor your resume to get noticed in a crowd.

 Because recruiters and employers have so many job seekers to choose from every time a new position gets listed online, competition is fierce, and companies need a way of filtering out the best applicants before human eyes can land on them.